Option 1: Run data gen using interactive interface¶

 - tqdm.log: Progress bar log.

-- scenario_{args.load.generator}.html: Plots of the element-level load profile.
+- scenarios_{generator}.html: Plot of the generated load scenarios.